mikeconti/csc211-summer2026/labs/lab-06/readme.md

 * For each solved problem, **screenshot the "All test cases passed" page**.
 * Use **whiteboards, paper, and TVs** to plan, trace, and project code as needed.

-> :information_source: This set revisits the problems most pairs did not complete in Lab 05, then adds one new problem to push a little further.

 ---

 ## Pair-Programming Rules